rmuit/sharpspring-restapi/README.md

 lead already, the API will silently discard the update _but still report success_.
 This is a potential issue if you are mirroring an existing contact database where e-mail addresses are not necessarily unique, into Sharpspring.
 You will need to doublecheck your updates to see whether they succeeded.
+(One example of such code is in SharpspringSyncJob::finish().)

 ## Completeness